Chappaquiddick incident: Arraignment

 Kennedy's court hearing was held before Massachusetts District Court Judge James Boyle on July 25, seven days after the incident.
 Kennedy pleaded guilty to a charge of leaving the scene of an accident causing bodily injury.
 His attorneys argued that any jail sentence should be suspended, and the prosecutors agreed by citing his age (37), character, and prior reputation.
 "Considering the unblemished record of the defendant, and insofar as the Commonwealth represents this is not a case where he was really trying to conceal his identity...", Boyle sentenced him to the statutory minimum two months in prison, which he suspended, saying that he "has already been, and will continue to be punished far beyond anything this court can impose."

 Despite an Associated Press story published that morning, Boyle was unaware that Kennedy's driving record was, in fact, far from "unblemished".
-While attending University of Virginia School of Law (1956–1959), he had compiled a record of reckless driving and driving without a license.
-In one particular March 14, 1958, incident, Kennedy ran a red light, then cut his tail lights and raced to avoid a highway patrol officer.
+While attending University of Virginia School of Law from 1956 to 1959, he had compiled a record of reckless driving and driving without a license.
+In one particular incident on March 14, 1958, Kennedy ran a red light, then cut his tail lights and raced to avoid a highway patrol officer.
 When Kennedy was caught, he was cited for reckless driving, racing to avoid pursuit, and driving without a license.

 Kennedy's wife Joan was pregnant at the time of the Chappaquiddick incident.
 She was confined to bed because of two previous miscarriages, but she attended Kopechne's funeral and stood beside her husband in court.
 Soon after, she suffered a third miscarriage, which she blamed on the Chappaquiddick incident.